-Mr Mariusz Siek, co-founder of Manufaktura Kwasu in east-central Poland, reveals all about the kvass-brewing company’s rise to prominence, the key stages of kvass production, and the health benefits of kvass …
+Mr Mariusz Siek, co-founder of Manufaktura Kwasu, reveals all about the kvass-brewing company’s rise to prominence, the key stages of kvass production, and the health benefits of kvass …

 1. So, Mariusz, an obvious start.
 Can you tell us a little bit about kvass; its history and its place in the Polish drinks market?

 Many websites claim that the drink which the Sumerians drank was actually beer.
-However, the fact remains that it was a drink based on fermented bread and, therefore, closer to modern kvass than beer.
-The first recipe for kvass can be found in the ancient text “Hymn to Ninkasi”.
+However, the fact remains that it was a drink based on fermented bread.
+Therefore, it was more similar to modern kvass than beer.
+The first recipe for kvass appears in the ancient text “Hymn to Ninkasi.”

 Kvass gained popularity in the Middle Ages, and this has continued until the present day.
 It was drunk at the court of Tsar Peter I, in the farms of simple peasants, and served as a health drink in hospitals.

 In Poland, kvass became popular in the interwar period.
 Currently, traditionally brewed kvass has almost disappeared from the market.
-This is a pity because only such kvass, according to many sources, can have a positive effect on the human body.
+This is a pity because only such natural acid, according to many sources, can have a positive effect on the human body.“

 2. Can you describe the production process involved in making a bottle of dry kvass?

 The next stage is the water extraction in the brewing tank, aimed at extracting the taste from bread rusks.
 Other ingredients, such as sugar and sourdough, are also added at this stage.
-A so-called wort is formed.
+Henceforth, a so-called wort is formed.
 This stage is similar to the brewing of beer.
-It differs in details such as the range of temperatures used or the order in which raw materials are added.
+It differs in details, such as the range of temperatures used, or the order in which raw materials are added.

-In the next stage, the kvass is fermented in the brewing tank and under refrigerated conditions in bottles or barrels.
-Maturing in a cold room is a process that can last from several weeks to several months depending on the type of kvass and the desired taste parameters.
+In the next stage, the kvass is fermented in the brewing tank, and under refrigerated conditions in bottles or barrels.
+Maturation in a cold room is a process that can last from several weeks to several months depending on the type of acid and the desired taste parameters.“

 3. How did you personally learn about the production of kvass?

 4. It was quite a long road in terms of bringing your product to market.
-How did you keep your patience in check and get over all the setbacks you encountered?
+How did you remain patient and get over all the setbacks you encountered?

 It took us a long time to find a suitable place to produce our kvass.
 We had defined specific requirements and a budget regarding rental costs.
-We didn’t want to invest too much in adapting a rented hall.
-We browsed through countless rental advertisements, we checked potential real estate but there was no place.
+Naturally, we didn’t want to invest too much in adapting a rented hall.
+So, we browsed through countless rental advertisements, we checked potential real estate but there was no place.
 It wasn’t until the beginning of 2019 that we found a presentable production site.
 It met almost all of our requirements.
 I could say that it was almost perfect.

 After signing the rental contract, we started preparations to start production.
-Naturally, we encountered formal requirements and difficulties at almost every step, but we were determined and persistent in overcoming the difficulties that arose.
+Needless to say, we encountered formal requirements and difficulties at almost every step.
+However, we were determined and persistent in overcoming the difficulties that arose.
 Among other things, we had to recapitalize our investment.
-Finally, on July 31, 2019, sanepid – the State Sanitary Inspection unit – tested and authorised our kvass for production.
+Finally, on July 31, 2019, sanepid – the State Sanitary Inspection unit – tested and authorised our kvass for production.“

 5. Restauracja LIF.
 Vege MIASTO.
 Chwastfood and Moxo Bakery.
 Slowly but surely, you are building a customer base in and around Warsaw.
 Can you tell us a bit more about the process of reaching out to potential customers?
 How does it feel to see your product pictured in restaurants?

-After a few days we call to ask them how it tasted.
+After some time, we make a call to ask them how it tasted.
 If a restaurant is interested in cooperating with us, we send them a discount code by email and encourage them to place an order in our online store.
-We do like to get feedback if a restaurant does not like the taste of our kvass or there might be other reasons standing in the way of cooperation.
+We do like to get feedback if a restaurant does not like the taste of our kvass, or there might be other reasons standing in the way of cooperation.

 6. Is the vegan market a key market for you, and do you get the impression that Poles are more health-conscious than they’ve ever been?

-Poles are becoming more and more aware of what they eat and drink, and the number of vegans in Poland is bound to grow over the next few years.
+Poles are becoming more and more aware of what they eat and drink.
+As a result, the number of vegans in Poland is certain to grow over the next few years.

 7. Considering all the health concerns which surround sugar, how difficult was it to determine the sugar content in your kvass?